pyeventsourcing/esdbclient/README.md

 completeness and consistency with the other methods.

-Catch-up subscriptions are not registered in EventStoreDB (they are not "persistent subscriptions).
+Catch-up subscriptions are not registered in EventStoreDB (they are not "persistent" subscriptions).
 It is simply a streaming gRPC call which is kept open by the server, with newly recorded events sent to the client as the client iterates over the subscription.
 This kind of subscription is closed as soon as the subscription object goes out of memory.